signalogic/SigSRF_SDK/codecs_page.md

 <a name="IOSupport"></a>
 # I/O Support

-The following input types are supported:
+The following RTP input types are supported:

 | Input | mediaMin | mediaTest | Demo Versions | Comments |
 |-----|-----|-----|-----|-----|